Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand authority validation and citation from a practical standpoint.
-This article focuses on core skills for revision, including:
+For SQE2, you are required to understand authority validation and citation from a practical standpoint, with a focus on the following syllabus points:

 • Determining whether a source is authoritative and up-to-date.